muecke87/conventions/docs/javascript.md

     import { doSomething } from './FancyModule';
     ```

-  - For module-internal imports use relative paths:
+  - For imports which you have to go at maximum two directory levels higher for, use relative paths:

     ```javascript
+    // modules/reader/components/SearchResultList/SearchResultList.js

     //bad
     import GuidelineStore from 'modules/reader/stores/GuidelineStore';
+    import MainSearch from 'modules/reader/components/MainSearch';
     import SearchResultItem from 'modules/reader/components/SearchResultList/SearchResultItem';

     //good
-    import GuidelineStore from '../stores/GuidelineStore';
+    import GuidelineStore from '../../stores/GuidelineStore';
+    import MainSearch from '../MainSearch';
     import SearchResultItem from './SearchResultItem';
     ```

-  - For module-external imports (libraries) use absolute paths:
+  - For imports which you have to go at minimum three directory levels higher for (libraries), use absolute paths:

     ```javascript
     //bad